nextstrain/nextclade_data/data/enpen/enterovirus/cva16/README.md

 ## Reference types

 This dataset includes several reference points used in analyses:
-- *Reference:* RefSeq or similarly established prototype sequence.
-Here G-10.
+- *Static Inferred Ancestor:* Reconstructed ancestral sequence inferred with an outgroup, representing the likely founder of CVA16.
+Serves as a stable reference.

 - *Parent:* The nearest ancestral node of a sample in the tree, used to infer branch-specific mutations.

 - *Clade founder:* The inferred ancestral node defining a clade (e.g., B1a, B2).
 Mutations "since clade founder" describe changes that define that clade.

-- *Static Inferred Ancestor:* Reconstructed ancestral sequence inferred with an outgroup, representing the likely founder of CVA16.
-Serves as a stable reference.
+- *Reference:* RefSeq or similarly established prototype sequence.
+Here G-10 (U05876.1).

 - *Tree root:* Corresponds to the root of the tree, it may change in future updates as more data become available.